 28th Sunday in Ordinary Time

-When God asked the young King Solomon what he wanted, the king requested for WISDOM.
-And because this request pleased the Lord God, the king was blessed with not only WISDOM, but WEALTH and HONOUR as well (1 Kings 3:5-12).
-Subsequently, the king, excited about the blessings his request for WISDOM had brought him, composed the poem (today’s first reading):
+When God asked the young King Solomon what he wanted, the king requested for wisdom.
+And because this request pleased the Lord God, the king was blessed with not only wisdom, but wealth and honour as well (1 Kings 3:5-12).
+Subsequently, the king, excited about the blessings his request for wisdom had brought him, composed the poem – namely, today’s first reading:

 Thus, wisdom is more valuable than wealth.
 Furthermore, as a master/mistress is accompanied by his/her servants, so wisdom is accompanied by true wealth.

-Similarly, in the story of the encounter of the rich man with Jesus Christ, we learn about the ultimate thing which far surpasses wealth – ETERNAL LIFE (today’s gospel reading).
-Eternal Life or life in the kingdom of heaven does not only surpass wealth, health, power and even human wisdom, it actually gives us true wisdom, wealth, health, etc. Thus, the Lord says: ‘seek you first the kingdom of heaven and all other things shall be added unto it’ (Mt.
+Similarly, in the story of the encounter of the rich man with Jesus Christ, we learn about the ultimate thing which far surpasses wealth – eternal life (cf. today’s gospel reading).
+Eternal Life or life in the kingdom of heaven does not only surpass wealth, health, power and even human wisdom, it actually gives us true wisdom, wealth, health, etc. Thus, the Lord says: ‘seek you first the kingdom of heaven and all other things shall be added unto it’ (Matt.
 6:33).

-For this reason, the Lord Jesus assured Peter and His followers who (in contrast to the rich man who did not give up his wealth) had left everything to seek the kingdom of heaven in Him: “Truly, I say to you, there is no man who has left house or brothers, or sisters, or father, or mother, or children, or lands, for my sake and for the gospel, who shall not receive a hundred times as much, now in this time; houses, and brothers, and sisters, and mothers, and children, and lands, with persecutions: and in the world to come life eternal” (Mk.
-10:29-30).
+For this reason, the Lord Jesus assures Peter and all his followers who (in contrast to the rich man who did not give up his wealth) have left everything to seek the kingdom of heaven in him: ‘Truly, I say to you, there is no man who has left house or brothers, or sisters, or father, or mother, or children, or lands, for my sake and for the gospel, who shall not receive a hundred times as much, now in this time; houses, and brothers, and sisters, and mothers, and children, and lands, with persecutions: and in the world to come life eternal’ (Mark 10:29-30).

-Beloved the good news is that you and I have also been assured ETERNAL LIFE by the Lord.
-[Read further the homily on the theme, ‘ETERNAL LIFE ASSURANCE’ on this website]
+Beloved, the good news is that you and I have also been assured eternal life by the Lord.
+Let us, therefore, always seek this eternal treasure.
+Amen.

 By Very Rev. Fr.
 John Louis